cloud-gov/product/.github/ISSUE_TEMPLATE/pages-3-zendesk-sync.md

 ### User Import

-- Download and Import the Users CSV into Google Sheets for editing purposes
+- Download and Import the Active Users CSV into Google Sheets for editing purposes
 - For "Seperator type" keep it unchanged from "Detect automatically"
 - Delete the columns "Created" and "Last Signed In"
 - Delete all of the content in "ID"